Primate Genetics Program

 Charges for rhesus ancestral SNP ancestry parentage assays are $50/DNA.
 The MHC expressed allele assay is $160 per individual.

 Lucia Carbone, Ph.D., Director

 Byung Park, Ph.D., Research Assistant Professor, Biostatistics

 Biostatistical support includes a range of analyses, including statistical genetics, meta analysis, Bayesian data analysis, longitudinal data analysis, survival analysis, among others.
 Support for data analysis, study design and manuscript submission are arranged as needed.
 Drop-In sessions are held weekly to enable opportunity to discuss projects in person.

-Bioinformatic support is offered for next generation sequence analysis, also on a fee/service basis.
-Whole genome, transcriptome, exome, sequence and structural variation detection, and methylation study analysis are provided.
+Bioinformatics support is offered for analysis of next generation sequence data, also on a fee/service basis.
+Whole genome (DNA-seq), transcriptome (RNA-seq), exome, proteomics, sequence and structural variation detection, and methylation study analysis are provided.
 Short-term network storage is made available for large data sets at the OHSU Advanced Computer Center.

-Charges for statistical services are $60/hour for junior faculty and $100/hour for senior faculty.
-Bioinformatics services are priced per project, depending on scale and scope of study, with a base rate of $60/hr.
+Charges for statistical and bioinformatics services are $60/hour for junior faculty and $100/hour for senior faculty.